ishmilan2/ishmilan.github.io/en/blog/_posts/15-06-30-2015-trends-configuration-management.md

 ## 2 Build Engineering

 ### 2.1 Build tools
-Construction tools allow agencies to organize and implement the necessary measures to achieve create the final software product tasks.
+Construction tools allow you to organize dependencies and to run the necessary tasks to acheive the final software product.

 **_Tools analyzed:_**
 <a href="http://www.gnu.org/software/make/" target="_blank">Make</a>, <a href="http://ant.apache.org/" target="_blank">Ant</a>, <a href="http://www.scons.org/" target="_blank">Scons</a>, <a href="http://www.cmake.org/" target="_blank">CMake</a>, <a href="https://maven.apache.org/" target="_blank">Maven</a>, <a href="https://gradle.org/" target="_blank">Gradle</a>.